Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 You are free to access and modify PAVICS datasets, as well as use PAVICS compute resources for research, non-commercial, commercial, or individual purposes.

 You are limited by the respective allowed uses of the individual available datasets on the PAVICS platform.
 Each dataset is subject to the applicable terms of use and/or licence granted by each organization that is the source of the data.
 By accessing and/or using the data, you agree to comply with said terms of use and/or licence applicable available here and/or in the metadata related to this data.

-Ouranos reserves the right to revoke access to PAVICS for reasons that are deemed abusive.
+OURANOS reserves the right to revoke access to PAVICS for reasons that are deemed abusive.
 Some examples of abusive behaviour could include, but not be limited to:

 * Execution of programs, software, processes that are intended to disrupt (or that could reasonably be expected to disrupt) other computer or network users, or damage or degrade performance, software or hardware components of a system.
 * Mining cryptocurrencies.
 * Distribution or sending of unsolicited or unlawful email or other messages, or promotions of any kind
 * Engaging in or promoting any other fraudulent, deceptive or illegal activities.